enkidevs/curriculum/nocode-webflow/introduction/style/the-style-panel.md

 ---
 ## Content

-The Style panel is used for styling any element.
-The Style panel can be used to edit an elements layout, spacing, positioning, color, effects and more.

-The Style panel is located on the right side of the `Designer`.
+The style panel can be used to edit an element's layout, spacing, positioning, color, effects and more.
+It is located on the right side of the `Designer`.

-You can also use the Style panel to create new classes, edit previously created ones as well as change any elements class at any time.
+An important feature of the style panel is that it can be used to create new classes, edit already existing classes, or change the class of an element at any time.

-The Style panel can also be used to edit the styling of your webpage depending on if it is viewed on a Tablet, Phone, Computer or any other specific pixel size.
+Depending on where your website is viewed (tablet, phone, computer, etc.), you can edit each view independently using the style panel.

-The Style panel is always active and responds to the selected element.
+To use the style panel, select an existing element and you are good to go.
+The style panel is always active and responds to your selections.

-To use it, all you have to do is select an existing element.

-After selecting an element, any changes you make on the Style panel will be applied to the selected element.

-**Note:** The Style panel can also be used to apply effects to multiple elements at once.

-To do so, we need to create classes.
-If more than 1 element has the same class name, we can use the Style panel to apply changes to all elements of the same class through one of those elements.
-More on classes in the next insight.

-The Style panel is divided into several sections with numerous options inside each one.
+You are not limited to applying effects to one element at a time.
+Using classes (concept that will be explained in the following insights), you can apply changes to all the elements that belong to a class by only editing one element of that class.

+Here are some of the options that you will find in the style panel:

 ![sections](https://img.enkipro.com/cdbd08b93ae3dfafc6d92df615eff2f6.png)

 ---
 ## Practice

-Which of these is not accessed through the `Style` panel?
+Which of these is not accessed through the style panel?

 ???